Bilg4me/Statapp/README.md

 This repository is organised as follows:

 - All the datasets are contained in the `data` folder.
+- The events csv file are too heavy and therefore not included in this repository
 - Regarding our models and studies, they will be separated in different Python notebooks contained in the `notebook` folder.